Relationships between resources in Managed Service for Kubernetes

 For more information, see the Kubernetes documentation.

-Do not confuse cloud service accounts with Kubernetes service accounts.
+Don't confuse cloud service accounts and Kubernetes service accounts.

 In the service documentation, service account refers to a regular cloud service account unless otherwise specified.